God has been leading us to Philly all along.

 Mark spent time building a team, raising support, developing connections, and training.
 His long time friend, James Walker, would join the team as the Pastor of Discipleship and also begin recruiting others to the mission.
 Throughout this process, God was at work in peoples’ hearts and paving the way for Redemption Heights Church.
 An initial team finally came together at a retreat in Greensboro, NC in April of 2018.

 In July of 2018, Mark and his family moved to Philly.
 More of the team were soon to join and quick to settle in.
 Without a building to meet in, the Turners’ living room became the worship center and the dining room was our Fellowship Hall.
 We had meals together, prayed, sang, and studied the Bible together in this home.

 Throughout the first year, Redemption Heights served the community by collecting school supplies for a local K-8 school, cleaning up the nearby rec center, volunteering with a Little League team, and much more.
 We started Bible Studies, discipled students at St. Joe’s University, and began to build meaningful relationships with our neighbors and coworkers.
 In December 2019 we were able to start renting another local church to gather on Sunday nights.
-Despite the interruption of a global pandemic, God continued to work as we added new members and witnessed our first baptisms.
+Despite the interruption of a global pandemic, God continues to work as we baptize new believers and add new members.
 We are incredibly grateful for what God has done in and through us and look forward to all that he has in store for the good of the city and his glory.